petartotev/PT_Demo_NET_UltimateCollection/README.md

-# PT_Demo_UltimateCollection
+# PT_Demo_NET_UltimateCollection

-PT_Demo_UltimateCollection is an ultimate collection of demos, tests, examples and new features for .NET/C#.
+PT_Demo_NET_UltimateCollection is an ultimate collection of demos, tests, examples and new features for .NET/C#.

 ## Contents
 - [Solution](#solution)